Sharing the Facts On Americans’ Views About Government Respecting Court Rulings

 - American democracy is built on the rule of law.
 Ignoring a federal court order is a direct attack on our system of government.

-- This isn’t an abstract legal debate—it’s about whether it’s legal for the Executive Branch to take away kids’ access to school meals, stop seniors from getting medications, and abandon communities recovering from natural disasters.
+- This isn’t an abstract legal debate—it’s about whether it’s legal for the executive branch to take away kids’ access to school meals, stop seniors from getting medications, and abandon communities recovering from natural disasters.
 The courts said no. Defying them hurts real people.

 - Governors, attorneys general, and state leaders are working to protect their residents, but Trump’s refusal to follow court rulings has left them scrambling.
 States shouldn’t have to spend time and resources fighting unlawful executive orders just to keep essential services running.